Thomas Myers (mathematician)

-Thomas Myers (13 February 1774, Hovingham – 21 April 1834, Blackheath, London) was an English mathematician and geographer.
+Thomas Myers (13 February 1774 – 21 April 1834) was an English mathematician and geographer.

 Early life

 Myers was born 13 February 1774, in Hovingham village, North Yorkshire, England.

 Career

 In 1806, Myers was appointed professor of mathematics at the Royal Military Academy, Woolwich.

 Personal life

 In 1807, Myers married Anna Maria, youngest daughter of John Hale.
 They had a son, Frederic Myers.
 On 21 April 1834, Myers died in his home in Blackheath, London, England.